-The Company and the Board have established a strong risk management culture.
-Risks are identified and overseen through the Enterprise Risk Management Framework which specifies the principal risks of the Company and the approach to managing them.
-Current geopolitical tensions have also heightened awareness of certain principal risks such as conduct and reputational risk.
+The impacts of the war are numerous and widespread, with implications for Barclays Group, its clients and customers and other stakeholders.
+This has resulted in heightened awareness of certain principal risks such as conduct, reputational, compliance and cyber risk.
 These risks are managed within the established risk framework and key performance indicators remain within the risk appetite defined by the Company.